influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.2/guides/backup-and-restore.md

 * `-rp <string>`: the name of the single retention policy to back up (must specify `-db` with `-rp`)
 * `-shard <unit>`: the ID of the single shard to back up

-<dt> In versions 1.2.0 and 1.2.1, there is a known issue with restores from a backup directory
-that stores several **different** incremental backups.
+{{% warn %}} In versions 1.2.0 and 1.2.1, there is a known issue with restores from a backup directory that stores several **different** incremental backups.
 For a restore to function properly, incremental backups that specify different options (for example: they specify a different database with `-db` or a